passiweinberger/htmengine-traffic-tutorial/python-engine/README.md

 ## 8. Start services with supervisor

-Thsi time, you must be in the `htmengine-traffic-tutorial/python-engine` directory:
+This time, you must be in the `htmengine-traffic-tutorial/python-engine` directory:

 ```
 cd python-engine